 - Your suggestion of what needs to be done

-Ensure that you keep the petition brief and easy to understand.
+Ensure that you keep the petition template brief and easy to understand.
 You want anyone going through the petition to grasp what you are proposing on the go.
-Use a simple language and don’t delve too much on the technicalities of the petition.
+Use simple language and don’t delve too much into the technicalities of the petition.

 Tips for Writing a Great Petition

 Keeping in consideration the following tips will ensure that your petition turns out to be as efficient as ever:

 - Formatting: use the standard 8’1/2” x 11” inch paper for petition template.
 Use a standard font that one can easily read, e.g., Calibri or Times New Roman.

 - Title: Come up with a great title for your petition – one that everyone can be able to comprehend on the go.

 - Statement of Purpose: You want everyone signing the petition template to have a clear understanding of what they are signing, i.e., the issue at hand and your proposed solution.
 Include your petition’s statement of purpose at the very top of each page to help your audience better understand what they are signing.

 - Blank lines: leave some blank lines on petition template for those reading the petition to provide their information.
 Some of the information that they should include in the petition include, their official name, their address, and contact information

 - Keep the petition short and direct to the point